Skip to main content

 ts(|2022-03-08T08:06:39.861Z|,[9, 600, 1]),

-ts(|2022-03-08T08:06:39.956Z|,[10, 600, 1])];
+ts(|2022-03-08T08:06:39.956Z|,[10, 600, 1])]

 Run the function to see the stream output:

-Let's create a predicate function that thresholds the multisignal stream on the first signal.
-This will be convenient when we illustrate the ouptput of twinagg() for multi-valued streams.
-Since multisignal() emits a timestamped vector, the predicate function passed to twinagg() needs to take a Timeval of Vector.
+Let's create a predicate that thresholds the multisignal() on the first index of the time stamped vectors in the stream.
+This will be convenient when we illustrate the output of twinagg() for multi-valued streams.
+Since multisignal() produces a timestamped stream of vectors, the predicate passed to twinagg() needs to take a Timeval of Vector as first argument.

-as select v[1] > params[1]
+as select v[1] > p[1]

-from vector v
+from Vector v

-The first element in the vector v (6) is not larger than the first element in the vector p (also 6).
-Therefore twinagg does not emit any output.
-However, if we look at the result at the time 08:06:39.660 when the stream emits the vector [7, 500, 0]:
+The first element in v (i.e. 6) is not larger than the first element in p (also 6).
+Therefore twinagg() has not formed a full result window yet.
+However, if we look at the result at time 08:06:39.660 when v is [7, 500, 0]:

-Run the twinagg on the signal with window size 0.5 and predicate function set to threshold_multi and verify that you get the expected result:
+Run twinagg() on multisignal() with window size 0.5 and predicate threshold_multi() and verify that you get the expected result:

-twinagg(multisignal(), .5, #'threshold_multi', [6]);
+twinagg(multisignal(), .5, #'threshold_multi', [6])

 Statistics on multi-valued streams